WHO ARE THE FRIENDS?

 Connie is the Treasurer of the Friends of the Library in Torrance.
 Her love of reading brought her to the FOTL for the opportunity to work with books and the other volunteers.
 She is a native Californian born in Torrance.
 Now retired, Connie previously worked in accounting and payroll.

-Nancy is the Membership chairperson for FOTL and a member of the Internet committee.
+Nancy is the Membership chairperson and a member of the Internet committee.
 She a resident of the Beach Cities for over 30 years and attended El Camino College and Loyola Marymount University majoring in History and Art History.
 In a more than 20 year career she was a project manager for several major telecommunications companies in the Torrance area.
 Her appreciation of the materials and programs offered by the public libraries during the COVID-19 epidemic inspired Nancy to volunteer with FOTL.
-Now retired, Nancy enjoys her time reconnecting with hobbies, friends, and make new friendships.
+Now retired, Nancy enjoys her time connecting with hobbies, friends, and new friendships.

 Ron serves as Historian of the Friends.
-He previously served as Treasurer for FOTL and co-chair of the Internet Committee.
+He previously served as Treasurer and co-chair of the Internet Committee.
 For over 30 years, he was an optical engineer at commercial and aerospace companies.
 He joined the Friends to give back to the community some of what he has received.
 He is an avid reader of mystery and suspense novels.